-An influence on the financial results of The Citadel Trust, Incorporated (the "Trust") during 2022 was the decrease in investment returns.
+An influence on the financial results of The Citadel Trust, Incorporated (the "Trust") during 2021 was the increase in investment returns.
 Approximately 99% of the Trust's pooled assets are invested in the Richmond Fund, a limited partnership managed by Spider Management Company, LLC ("Spider"), a subsidiary of the University of Richmond.
 The Richmond Fund invests in traditional investments as well as in alternative investments such as private equity, venture capital, real assets, and hedge funds.
-The Richmond Fund's return decreased from 43.60% in fiscal year 2021 to (2.25)% in fiscal year 2022.
+The Richmond Fund's return increased from (1.98)% in fiscal year 2020 to 43.60% in fiscal year 2021.
 The Trust's remaining pooled assets are invested in a managed portfolio of traditional investments held at Morgan Stanley.
-Returns for this managed portfolio decreased from 20.89% in fiscal year 2021 to 2.59% in fiscal year 2022.
-Investment market values (including cash and money market holdings within existing positions) decreased from \$133.2 million in 2021 to \$126.8 million in 2022.
+Returns for this managed portfolio increased from 12.3% in fiscal year 2020 to 20.89% in fiscal year 2021.
+Investment market values (including cash and money market holdings within existing positions) increased by \$39.7 million from \$93.5 million in 2020 to \$133.2 million in 2021.

 In August 2013, the Trust's Board of Directors ratified a memorandum of understanding ("MOU") with The Citadel Alumni Association ("CAA") allowing the CAA to invest in The Trust's unitized investment pool and gain access to The Trust's more diversified pool of investments managed by Morgan Stanley and Spider management.
 The CAA contributed \$3.1 million in October 2013 and \$0.8 million in March 2014.
 Per the MOU, these funds were invested in the same manner and with the same due care in which The Trust's funds are invested.
-The fair value of the CAA investments at June 30, 2021 was \$7.4 million.
-The fair value of the CAA investments at June 30, 2022 is \$7.3 million.
+The fair value of the CAA investments at June 30, 2020 was \$5.0 million.
+The fair value of the CAA investments at June 30, 2020 was \$5.0 million.
+The fair value of the CAA investments at June 30, 2021 is \$7.4 million.
 As a result of the adoption of GASB Statement No. 84, the assets and liabilities related to the CAA investments will be disclosed in their own fiduciary financial statements this fiscal year.
 The Trust does not recognize any revenues from the investment returns on the CAA's investments.